Why time is important

 Remember also that you need to transfer all of your answers onto a separate answer sheet within the 60 minutes that you have.
 You are NOT given any extra time for this at the end.
 It is very important to make sure that you don’t make any mistakes when you are transferring your answers and that you don’t make any spelling mistakes.

 One question I’m often asked is whether you should start by reading the questions first.
 My advice is to only very quickly look at the questions just to satisfy your curiosity and no more.
 You will absolutely NOT be able to ‘guess’ any answers or answer the questions without reading the passage.
-This is a common problem with practice tests that aren’t written by trained exam writers.
+This is a common problem you will only find in practice tests that aren’t written by trained exam writers (see ‘Bad advice’ below).
 In the IELTS test, you will have to read the passage to find out the information you need, so reading the questions in detail first will be confusing and may make you feel anxious about what you don’t know.
 It is also a waste of very valuable time.

 The images below show what I think is the best way to use your time in the reading test.